Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Reasons Adults Cry

 There is nothing seriously wrong every time an adult cries.
 Adults might cry when watching a sad movie even though they know it is fictitious.
 They do the same thing while reading a sad story in a book.

 They might even cry while watching a touching documentary on television about a dog being sad over its master's death.

-Adult cry over happy news just as much as they cry over sad news.
-Most adults cry while chopping up onions.
+Adults cry over happy news just as much as they cry over sad news.
+Some adults cry while chopping up onions.